PolarSPARC

 Open the web browser and enter the URL link http://192.168.1.25:8080.

-The following illustration depicts the browser prompting the user to authenticate or register:
+The following illustration depicts the browser presented to the user on launch:

 Figure.1

-Click on the Sign up link and register as user alice as shown in the following illustration:
+Click on the Okay, Let's Go! button to navigate to the main screen as shown in the following illustration:

 Figure.2